-Management is responsible for ERM execution, in the achievement of the Overberg District Municipality's IDP strategy and every employee, partner, contractor and specialist has a part to play in this important endeavour.
+Management is responsible for ERM execution, in the achievement of the Overberg District Municipality's IDP strategy and every employee, partner, contractor and specialist has a part to play in this important endeavour and we look forward to working with you in achieving these goals.

-2. Purpose and scope
+1. Purpose and scope

-2.1 Purpose
+1.1 Purpose